aquaman48/Android-Apps/Button-Uses/BUTTONS.md

 # Radio Buttons

+With using radio buttons we can give the user a more "interactive" experience.
+They make a selection and then depending on the certain selection the rest of the program will run accordingly.

 ## Photo Prints App

 This app was a fun one to build.
 Here using Java we were checking if the radio button `ischecked()` or not.
 If it is, then that is the piece of the code with the corresponding values to successfully run the application.
 Also implemented a toast message notification if the user picks more than 50 copys at a time.